ixaxaar/monoid.space/Algebra/rings.lagda.md

 A ring is a structure containing:

-- A set $ 𝕊 $
+- A set $𝕊$
 - Two binary operations: + and −

 where the structure defined on the operations are:

-1. $ 𝕊 $ is an abelian group under addition, which implies the operation +:
+1. $𝕊$ is an abelian group under addition, which implies the operation +:
     - is associative
     - is commutative
     - has an inverse (−)
     - has an identity
-2. $ 𝕊 $ is a monoid under multiplication, which implies the operation ★:
+2. $𝕊$ is a monoid under multiplication, which implies the operation ★:
     - is associative
     - has an identity
 3. Multiplication is distributive over addition
-4. There must be an annihilating element 𝕖 such that $ ∀ x : 𝕖 ★ x = 𝕖 $
+4. There must be an annihilating element 𝕖 such that $∀ x : 𝕖 ★ x = 𝕖$

 Examples of rings would be natural, real, complex and rational numbers.
 Any algebra over a ring is also a ring.
 Hence, any set of n × n matrices of real numbers also forms a ring.
 A set of real upper or lower triangular matrices would also form a ring.
 The family of rings starts from semirings and goes on with commutative semirings, rings and commutative rings.